 8 Gather support, speak to your neighbours, lobby your local Councillor and in some controversial cases your MP for support, don’t expect Councillors to stop the process but they can voice constituent’s concerns in a political arena but this sometimes doesn’t mean a development does not go ahead;

-9 Know the process, is the decision going to be taken by the Planning Officer (delegated) or by the Planning Committee?
+9 Know the process, (our FREE eBook covers the Application Process or take a look at our Article explaining the different processes How Are Applications Decided?) is the decision going to be taken by the Planning Officer (delegated) or by the Planning Committee?
 You have an opportunity to speak to a Councillor to ‘call in’ a planning application to the Planning Committee, however the rules and procedures vary by Council so know your local process and how you can be involved in any Committee.

 10 Know when to stop, the ultimate decision is not going to please everybody.
 Councils have a responsibility to listen to objector perspectives, understand them, and weigh up a scheme using their planning judgement it’s not personal, its planning!
 If a scheme is allowed only a Judicial Review can quash a decision and if refused a planning appeal may be progressed so be prepared it may not be over.